rahul2103/spree_razorpay/README.md

 [instructions](CONTRIBUTING.md) for installing dependencies and crafting a good pull request.

-Copyright (c) 2022 spree_razorpay, released under the New BSD License
+Copyright (c) 2022 Spree Razorpay, released under the New BSD License